jbrttl/portfolio-analyst/README.md

 # TODO:
 1. Collect data from other major central banks: BoE, PBoC, CBoJ
-2. Implemnt various statistical techniques to asses level of impact on central bank market interventions on financial instrument valuations
+2. Implement various statistical techniques to asses level of impact of central bank market interventions on financial instrument valuations